-With smartphones becoming a near-essential part of everyday life, you may find yourself in moments where you want to transfer files between an Android device and Windows 10.
+With smartphones becoming a near-essential part of everyday life, you may find yourself in moments where you want to transfer files between an Android device and your Windows machine.
 Fortunately, it’s very easy to achieve this these days with a number of good third-party apps (as well as onboard Windows methods, to an extent) here to help.

-When you download Sweech, press the large play button that appears and give the app permissions to access your files.
-Then, Sweech will show you a local IP address and port.
+When you download Sweech, press the large play button that appears and give the app permission to access your files.
+Sweech will show you a local IP address and port.

 Type it into the web browser on your PC, hit Enter, and you’ll see your phone’s file system.

 You can browse your phone as if it were a folder on your PC.
 This includes dragging files from your phone onto your PC, as well as putting files into folders on your phone.
 Once you’re done, tap the Stop button on the app to shut off the file transfer.

 Every time you use Sweech, it will use the same IP address and port.
 As such, if you don’t want to keep typing in the address when you use Sweech, you can bookmark the page for quick access.

 You can use the shortcuts on the left to filter content by type.
 You can even send data to your phone’s clipboard from your PC.
 Just type what you want on it, then click the blue clipboard icon to transfer it to the phone.

 Accessing Windows folders on Android is a little trickier.
 First, you need to make the file or folder accessible by outside devices.

 Making a File or Folder Public

 The easy way to do this is to move or copy the files over to your Windows Public folder.
 Typically, this is located at “C:\Users\Public”.
 This folder is special because it’s automatically set up to allow other users on your network to access it.